kimbochen/jax-exp/nn/README.md

 ### Defining a `Module` PyTree

-I chose to make the leaves of a `Module` instance its **trainable parameters** because it seems natural to do so and easier to manipulate the PyTree.
+I chose to make the leaves of a `Module` instance its **trainable parameters** because it seems natural to do so and doing so makes it easier to manipulate the PyTree.
 Specifically, the leaves of a PyTree should be JAX arrays.
 On the other hand, the `treedef` contains:
 - The names of the leaves